boveus/hyrax-wiki/Fedora-and-Solr-for-development-in-Hyrax.md

-A way to run Fedora and Solr while doing development work in Sufia 7.
+A way to run Fedora and Solr while doing development work in Hyrax.

 In a terminal window run the following command to launch Fedora: